A Traveling Foodie: Athens Greece Food Guide

 Local restaurants in Athens are truly some of the tastiest in the world.
 Add to that the spectacular ambiance and some of the amazing city views and you’re sure to have a wonderful experience dining out in Athens.

-Have a suggestion for someplace I missed? be sure to drop it in the comments below.
+Have a suggestion for someplace I missed?
+Be sure to drop your travel tips in the comments below.